Legends and myths regarding the Titanic: The Titanic curse

-When Titanic sank, claims were made that a curse existed on the ship.
+When the Titanic sank, claims were made that a curse existed on the ship.
 The press quickly linked "the Titanic curse" with the White Star Line practice of not christening their ships.

 One of the most widely spread legends linked directly into the sectarianism of the city of Belfast, where the ship was built.
-It was suggested that the ship was given the number 390904 which, when reflected, resembles the letters "NOPOPE", a sectarian slogan attacking Roman Catholics, used by extreme Protestants in Northern Ireland, where the ship was built.
+It was suggested that the ship was given the number 390904 which, when reflected, resembles the letters "NOPOPE", a sectarian slogan attacking Roman Catholics, used by extreme Protestants in Ulster, where the ship was built.
 In the extreme sectarianism of the region at the time, the ship's sinking was alleged to be on account of anti-Catholicism by her manufacturers, the Harland and Wolff company, which had an almost exclusively Protestant workforce and an alleged record of hostility towards Catholics (Harland and Wolff did have a record of hiring few Catholics; whether that was through policy or because the company's shipyard in Belfast's bay was located in almost exclusively Protestant East Belfast—through which few Catholics would travel—or a mixture of both, is a matter of dispute).
-In fact, RMS Olympic and RMS Titanic were assigned the yard numbers 400 and 401, respectively.
+In fact, the RMS Olympic and the RMS Titanic were assigned the yard numbers 400 and 401, respectively.

-Another myth is that the Titanic was transporting the supposedly cursed "Unlucky Mummy" Egyptian artifact from the British Museum to New York when it sank.
+Another myth is that the Titanic was transporting the supposedly cursed "Unlucky Mummy" Egyptian artifact from the British Museum to New York when she sank.
 However, the artifact in question is still housed in the British Museum today.